InnovateWorldio/goalflow/src/content/docs/EA-Meta/03-funding.md

   - Risk management.
   - Customer support.
   - Team management.
-- Prior to that I worked as for a company for almost 8 years where I simultaneously fullfilled multiple roles doing project timekeeping, it support, and software development.
+- Prior to that I worked as for a company for almost 8 years where I simultaneously fullfilled multiple roles doing project timekeeping, IT administration/support, and software development.
 This gave me experience in:
   - Project management.
   - Project timekeeping.
   - Technical support.